Msgr. Charles Schaeflein

 Summary of Sexual Abuse Allegations against Msgr.
 Charles Schaeflein:

-According to a 2005 statement to media, the Archdiocese of Philadelphia put Msgr.
+Msgr.
+Charles Schaeflein was ordained a priest in 1949 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in 2005, the Archdiocese of Philadelphia put Msgr.
 Charles Schaeflein on permanent restriction following a credible allegation of sexual abuse.
 All the Archdiocese said about the allegation was that it was made before 1990.
 No details about Schaeflein’s assignment at the time of the abuse, nor the age or gender of the victim was provided.

 Schaeflein’s name appeared on a February 1994 memo from William Lynn, the Archdiocese of Philadelphia’s Secretary for the Clergy, to James Molloy, the Vicar for Administration for the Archdiocese.
 The purpose of the memo was to catalog the sexual abuse allegations kept in the Archdiocese of Philadelphia’s Secret Archives, which are files traditionally accessible only by the archbishop and, sometimes, one of his designees.
 Under Canon Law, the Archdiocese is required to maintain any potentially scandalous information in the Secret Archives.
 Of the summaries Lynn wrote, “only basic information is contained in this report so as not to have too much in writing on this matter.”